When Should I Get Information About a Shoulder Injury from A Flu Shot (SIRVA)?

 SIRVA is often considered underreported and underdiagnosed.
 The purpose of these articles is not to discourage flu shots or other vaccinations.
 In fact, they all promote the use of vaccines, including the seasonal flu shot, and explain that SIRVA is uncommon.
 Their importance is that they let people know that the shoulder pain they are experiencing may be from an unlikely source that is otherwise safe and effective—the flu shot.

 You can contact us about a possible Vaccine Injury by visiting our Contact page.
-And you can learn more about the NVICP and our firm's representation of persons with possible Vaccine Injury claims by visiting the Vaccine Injury page and reading other postings found under our Blog tab.
+And you can learn more about the VICP and our firm's representation of persons with possible Vaccine Injury claims by visiting the Vaccine Injuries page or by reading other postings found under our Blog tab.